Cutting-edge technology allows for ever-increasing collaborations.

 You are almost finished with your MS in Instructional Technology Education!
 There are a number of important processes, however, that must take place in addition to successfully completing your course work.
 Within the first two weeks of the semester in which you intend to graduate, you should apply for graduation, using the form and instructions found below.
 Then there is a graduate summary that must be completed - work on that with your faculty advisor and finish that by or before mid-semester.
 Complete this paperwork near the end of the semester in which you are graduating.

-Go to Academic Policies and click on Graduation Process and Graduation Summary Form.
+Academic Policies and click on Graduation Process and Graduation Summary Form.

-Order academic regalia for ECU Commencement and COE Recognition Ceremony
+academic regalia for ECU Commencement and COE Recognition Ceremony